-You do not have to elect or enroll for coverage in order to take advantage of the Back-Up Child Care Plan.
+You do not have to elect or enroll for coverage in order to take advantage of the Back-Up or Full Service Child Care Plan.
 But you do have to register each child for whom you might request care.
 You will register online, and through the registration process you will provide materials such as a care profile, an informed consent form, and allergy and medication details.

-To register, visit https://backup.brighthorizons.com/jpmc.
+To register for back-up care, visit https://backup.brighthorizons.com/jpmc.